MonumentLab/proposals/collections/_monuments/lll29.md

 ---
-pid: LLL29
+pid: lll29
 title: Something different!
 location_transcription: Somewhere new!
+coordinates:
 zipcode: '19147'
+gen_neighborhood: South Philadelphia
+neighborhood: Queen Village,Bella Vista,Pennsport,Italian Market
 outside_phl:
-neighborhood: Queen Village,Bella Vista,Pennsport,Italian Market
 age: '24'
 age_range: 20-29
 instagram:
-image_file_name: LLL_29.jpg
+image_file_name: lll_29.jpg
 proposal_transcription: I would like to see a monument that is interactive, also in areas where there aren't normally monuments- in the far corners of the city-northeast, south Philly near airport, etc.
-topic: Philadelphia
+topic:
 topic_summary: '0'
 type: Interactive
 keywords_other: